ruBootstrap/bootstrap-vue/src/components/toast/README.md

 <!-- toast-intro.vue -->
 ```

-**Note:** we are using the `static` prop in the above example to render the toast in-place in the
+**Примечание:** we are using the `static` prop in the above example to render the toast in-place in
-document, rather than transporting it to a `<b-toaster>` target container.
-And we have added classes
+the document, rather than transporting it to a `<b-toaster>` target container.
+And we have added
-`bg-secondary` and `progress-bar-striped` to the outer `<div>` for illustrative purposes of toast
+classes `bg-secondary` and `progress-bar-striped` to the outer `<div>` for illustrative purposes of
-transparency only.
+toast transparency only.

 ### Toast features and notes